shareandcharge/sharecharge-lib.js/README.rst

 ----

-``sc.connectors``
+``sc.evses``

 - ``getById(id: string)``

-    Returns connector object for given unique connector identifier
+    Returns evse object for given unique evse identifier

 - ``getByStation(station: Station)``

-    Returns array containing all connectors for a given a station
+    Returns array containing all evses for a given a station

 - ``anyFree(station: Station)``

-    Returns true if any connector on the station is available
+    Returns true if any evse on the station is available

-- ``isPersisted(connector: Connector)``
+- ``isPersisted(evse: Evse)``

-    Returns true if connector exists on network
+    Returns true if evse exists on network

-- ``useWallet(wallet: Wallet).create(connector: Connector)``
+- ``useWallet(wallet: Wallet).create(evse: Evse)``

-    Creates connector on network
+    Creates evse on network

-- ``useWallet(wallet: Wallet).update(connector: Connector)``
+- ``useWallet(wallet: Wallet).update(evse: Evse)``

-    Updates connector on network
+    Updates evse on network

 ----

 ``sc.charging``

-- ``useWallet(wallet: Wallet).requestStart(connector: Connector, secondsToRent: number)``
+- ``useWallet(wallet: Wallet).requestStart(evse: Evse, secondsToRent: number)``

-    Request a start at a connector for a specified number of seconds
+    Request a start at a evse for a specified number of seconds

-- ``useWallet(wallet: Wallet).confirmStart(connector: Connector, controller: string)``
+- ``useWallet(wallet: Wallet).confirmStart(evse: Evse, controller: string)``

-    Confirm a start on a connector for a certain driver.
+    Confirm a start on a evse for a certain driver.
 The controller (driver) will be broadcast in the StartRequested event.

-- ``useWallet(wallet: Wallet).requestStop(connector: Connector)``
+- ``useWallet(wallet: Wallet).requestStop(evse: Evse)``

-    Request a stop at a connector
+    Request a stop at a evse

-- ``useWallet(wallet: Wallet).confirmStop(connector: Connector, controller, string)``
+- ``useWallet(wallet: Wallet).confirmStop(evse: Evse, controller, string)``

-    Confirm a stop on a connector for a certain driver.
+    Confirm a stop on a evse for a certain driver.
 The controller (driver) will be broadcast in the StopRequested event.

-- ``useWallet(wallet: Wallet).error(connector: Connector, controller: string, errorCode: number)``
+- ``useWallet(wallet: Wallet).error(evse: Evse, controller: string, errorCode: number)``

-    Notify the network that an error occurred with the charging session for a given connector and controller.
+    Notify the network that an error occurred with the charging session for a given evse and controller.
 Error codes are TBC.

 ----